fabric/fabric/docs/usage/env.rst

 =====================

 Below is a list of all predefined (or defined by Fabric itself during execution) environment variables.
-While any of them may be manipulated directly, it's often best to use `~fabric.context_managers`, either generally via `~fabric.context_managers.settings` or via specific context managers such as `~fabric.context_managers.cd`.
+While many of them may be manipulated directly, it's often best to use `~fabric.context_managers`, either generally via `~fabric.context_managers.settings` or via specific context managers such as `~fabric.context_managers.cd`.